Glorietta: As Glorietta

-In the mid-1990s, Glorietta emerged as a premier mall, boasting an air-conditioned atrium, children's playground, and activity center.
-The mall transitioned to its present name from "Quad" in 1997 and underwent expansions from 1999 to 2005.
+The mall underwent expansions from 1999 to 2005.
 Glorietta 5, an additional wing detached from Glorietta 1 to 4, was opened in 2008.
-As part of the Ayala Center Redevelopment, reconstruction work on Glorietta 1 and 2 began in 2010, with reopening on November 5 and December 7, 2012, respectively, followed by the addition of Holiday Inn & Suites Makati (opened in 2013) and two namesake office towers on top of the mall.
+As part of the Ayala Center Redevelopment, Glorietta 1 and 2 were demolished in 2010 for reconstruction that concluded with reopening on November 5 and December 7, 2012, respectively, followed by the addition of Holiday Inn & Suites Makati (opened in 2013) and two namesake office towers on top of the reconstructed mall.
 On November 29, 2012, Move to the Vibe of Glorietta, a fashion show, was held at the mall's new Palm Drive Activity Center and broke the Guinness World Record for the “Most People Modeling on a Catwalk” with 2,255 participants.
+It held the record until July 4, 2015, when it was surpassed by Culture Liverpool's 3,651 participants.